 Let’s say you are successful managing your investments and grow a HUGE nest egg.
 Congratulations, right?
 Yes, it’s great to have more money!
 However, at retirement age when you pull this money out, all that growth and your tax deferred contributions now become fully taxable ordinary income when withdrawn.
 Say you save $5,000 and it grows to $100,000.
 The entire $100,000 is fully taxable.
 At a 40% tax rate, that’s $40,000 in taxes!
 The government allowed you the initial tax deduction of $5,000 for $40,000 or more in the future.
 Not a bad deal FOR THEM!

-Now don’t hear we wrong.
-I’m not saving you shouldn’t have any tax-deferred investments.
+Now don’t hear us wrong.
+I’m not saying you shouldn’t have any tax-deferred investments.
 I just wouldn’t put all your savings here.
 I would have a combination of tax-deferred, tax-free, and taxable savings.
 It’s simply hedging your tax exposure.

 Problem Area #4: Taking Far Too Much Risk For Too Little Of A Return

-Many people tell you to buy an index fund and hold it forever… Or take a look at mutual funds with good five and ten year track records and you will do great!
-Good in theory, bad in practice for most investors.
-If you put $100,000 into an S&P 500 index back in 2000, that would be worth about $114,000 – a gain of nearly 14% in the S&P 500 fund from January, 2000 to January of 2011.
+Many people tell you to buy an index fund and hold it forever… Or take a look at mutual funds with good five and ten-year track records and you will do great!
+Good in theory, and bad in practice for most investors.
+If you put $100,000 into an S&P 500 index back in 2000, that would be worth about $114,000 – a gain of nearly 14% in the S&P 500 fund from January 2000 to January of 2011.
 Wow!
-14% for 11 years worth of a roller coaster!
+14% for 11 years’ worth of a roller coaster!
 Was this little return worth all of those sleepless nights?

 Make This The Year To Get Educated

 Don’t just take my word for it.
 Do the research, and do your homework!
 Make this the year you will read up on finance and start making wiser decisions.
 What are your thoughts?